 Step 1: Go to the email drag-and-drop editor

 Create an email template, adding and customizing elements to your liking.

 Step 2: Add the image as a background

 Go to “Email body” on the right.
 Click on “Background image” and upload one from your computer or use previously uploaded files.

 Step 3: Test

 - Find out the most popular ESPs among your audience.
-Segment your subscribers into different groups which have various ESPs in common.
-It enables you to create emails with background images to reach only those users who are able to see them.
+Segment your subscribers into different groups that have various ESPs in common.
+This will enable you to create emails with background images to reach only those users who can see them.

 - Keep the proper size of the email background image.
 Make sure that the aspect ratio coincides with the planned email body width and length.
 The file size doesn’t matter as the service automatically compresses it when downloading.

 - Add alt text.
 If you create emails in HTML editor, add alternative text to the email background image.
 The code snippet representing the background image will look more legit to email service providers with alt text.
 Mention the dimensions of the image in the alt text to increase the chances of successful delivery.